ArchipelagoMW/Archipelago/worlds/khcom/docs/khcom_en.md

 ### Where do I get a YAML file?

-you can customize your settings by visiting the [Kingdom Hearts Chain of Memories Settings Page](/games/Kingdom%20Hearts%20Chain%20of%20Memories/player-settings).
+You can customize your settings by visiting the [Kingdom Hearts Chain of Memories Settings Page](/games/Kingdom%20Hearts%20Chain%20of%20Memories/player-settings).

 ### Connect to the MultiServer